 The odometer (1) shows the total miles or kilometers ridden.

 The tripmeter A (2) and tripmeter B (3) show number of miles or kilometers ridden since you last reset the meter.

-To select the odometer, tripmeter A or tripmeter B, push the SEL button (4).
+To select the odometer, tripmeter A or tripmeter B, push control button A (4).